highmobility/auto-api/README.md

 ```

-## commands
+## setters

-If not defined in a capability – there are *no commands* for that capability.
+If not defined in a capability – there are *no setters* for that capability.
 Otherwise, it's an array of dictionaries (hashes) as elements, with the dictionary having the following keys.

 The keys are divided into 2 categories: *required* and *optional* ones.